foxhound87/rfx-stack/DOCUMENTATION.md

 The **@connect** decorator also wraps the component with the MobX **observer** making it reactive.

-You can use it also on the Stateless Components to make it reactive, but you cannot access the context from there, you must pass the store as props from a parent instead.
+You can use it also on the Stateless Components to make it reactive, but you cannot access the provided stores from there, you must pass the store as props from a parent component (a container) instead.

 # Dispatch / Actions